Persian Inscriptions on Indian Monuments: Shah Jahan

 his reign at Agra, Delhi and Lahore.
 Some examples include the Taj Mahal at Agra, the tomb of his wife Mumtaz Mahal.
-The Moti Masjid (Pearl Mosque) in the Lahore Fort and the Jama Masjid at Delhi are imposing buildings of his era, Shah Jahan also built sections of the Sheesh Mahal, and Naulakha pavilion, also in Thatta called Shahjahan Mosque.
+The Moti Masjid (meaning "pearl mosque") in the Lahore Fort and the Jama Masjid at Delhi are imposing buildings of his era, Shah Jahan also built sections of the Sheesh Mahal, and Naulakha pavilion, also in Thatta called Shahjahan Mosque.
 Shah Jahan also built the Red Fort in his new capital at Shah Jahanabad, now Delhi.
 The red sandstone Red Fort is noted for its special buildings-Diwan-i-Aam and Diwan-i-Khas.